wendimagee/BabySitter_Kata/README.md

 # Babysitter_Kata
 An app to calculate a babysitter's nightly charge

-How to run: If you have cloned my repo and have Visual Studio 2019 installed, simply open the repo folder and click on the file "BabySitter_Rate_Calculator.sln"
+How to run: I built this program using c#8 and .NET 3.1.
+If you have cloned my repo and have Visual Studio 2019 installed, simply open the repo folder and click on the file "BabySitter_Rate_Calculator.sln" and run the solution via IIS Express.
+If you have any trouble at all, please reach out to me at wendimagee@gmail.com

 First Feature: Calculate total pay, based on babysitter start and end time, and a family.